packfire-archived/pdc/readme.md

 ##Usage

 PDC is a Command Line Interface (CLI) tool.
 It does not have an graphical interface.
-To run PDC on your source code, simply add the path to the source code behind:
+To run PDC on your source code, simply add the path to the end of the arguments:

-    $ pdc /path/to/src
+    $ php pdc.phar /path/to/src

-An optional second parameter allows you to define the autoloader for PDC to perform additional checking.
+An optional `bootstrap` parameter allows you to define the autoloader for PDC to perform additional checking.

-    $ pdc src autoload.php
+    $ php pdc.phar --bootstrap=autoload.php src

 If you use [Composer](http://getcomposer.org/), PDC will automatically detect `vendor/autoload.php` and automatically include the autoloader so as to give you a smoother experience.